Digital Advertising: How to Measure Your Marketing Ad Performance

 Display Ads Increase Brand Awareness

 Brand awareness is one of the biggest benefits of display ads.
-A recent study found out that brand awareness increased by 21% in campaigns that utilized display ads.
+A recent study found that brand awareness increased by 21% in campaigns that utilized display ads.
 Display ads allow you to create awareness of your brand by informing your target audience that your business exists.
 You can reach potential customers before they know they even need you.
 Then, by the time they figure it out, you have a greater chance to be their chosen product or service provider as they have already encountered your brand online many times.

 Display Ads Allow Remarketing Campaigns

 Display ads remarketing aka retargeting is focusing on displaying ads to users who have visited your site already but have left without making a purchase.
-Display remarketing campaigns allow you to reach these potential customers with a personalized messages encouraging them to return.
+Display remarketing campaigns allow you to reach these potential customers with a personalized message encouraging them to return.

 Remarketing is a smart way to connect with those who already know about your product or service and remind them to make a purchase.
-Studies show re-targeted customers are 70% more likely to buy your product.
+Studies show that re-targeted customers are 70% more likely to buy your product.